RobertZetterlund/intro-to-ai/assignment3/report.md

 By trying out different k-values we notice that k=3 or k=4 have the most reasonable clusters.

-With a k < 3, the clusters does not explain the variation.
-For example, in `k = 2` both clusters range over all possible phi values and includes the interval `phi E (-30,20)` which has very few datapoints within it.
-Signalling that perhaps this divide should not be included in a cluster.
+With a k < 3, the clusters do not explain the variation.
+For example, in `k = 2` both clusters range over all possible phi values and include the interval `phi E (-30,20)` which has very few data points within it.
+Signaling that perhaps this divide should not be included in a cluster.
 For example, the blue centroid is seemingly the closest centroid for 4 different clusters.

 With a k > 4 it seems like we are trying to create clusters where there should not be clusters, i.e we are overfitting.
-For example, in `k = 5` the red and green clusters in the top left corner create an awkward split which looks artificial and wrong.
+For example, in `k = 5` the red and green clusters in the top left corner create an awkward split that looks artificial and wrong.
 We also see by comparing it to other plots that it has split the red centroid by creating two centroids instead in the top left corner.

 <p align="center">
 <img src="fig/kmeans-2.png" width=45%>